 - Submit your ESA letter to your landlord

-2. Connect with a licensed professional to assess whether an ESA is right for you
+2. Talk to a licensed professional about whether an ESA is right for you

 - counselors